 Introduction to accounting fundamentals and terminology, including balance sheets, income statements, cash flow statements and accrual accounting vs. cash flow.

-Presented by Professor Douglas Adams & Professor Andrew Waterhouse
+presented by Professor Andrew Waterhouse

 Learn the fundamentals of growing grapes and making wine.
 The topics that will be covered are types of grapes for wine, how to grow wine grapes, wine microorganisms and fermentation processes, and how to make table wine.